Birmingham Product Liability Lawyers

 - Cleaning products

 If you have been injured by a defective or dangerous product, our Alabama product liability attorneys at Hare Wynn are not afraid to protect your rights and fight for your entitled damages against powerful corporations, manufacturers, designers, and distributors of unsafe or faulty products.
 With more than 125 years of combined legal experience, we understand what it takes to help our clients recover the financial compensation they deserve.

 Proving Fault in Product Liability Cases

-In Alabama, theories of liability include claims based on strict liability, negligence, and breach of warranty through Alabama extended manufacturer’s liability doctrine (AEMLD).
+In Alabama, theories of liability include claims based on strict liability, negligence, and breach of warranty through Alabama extended the manufacturer’s liability doctrine (AEMLD).
 According to the doctrine, a plaintiff must prove that the product was obtained without significant alteration and they suffered injury or property damage because of a defective or unreasonably dangerous product.
 The court will consider whether or not the product meets the reasonable expectations of an ordinary consumer with regard to safety.

 A product may be considered defective under the following circumstances: